 About the Park

-Bwindi Impenetrable National Park is the flagship of Uganda’s tourism, the number 1 destination to visit in Uganda.
-Bwindi Impenetrable National Park is home to over half of the world’s 900 mountain gorillas – the rest live in the neighboring Virunga Ranges; Mgahinga National Park in Uganda, Virunga National Park in DR Congo and the Volcanoes National Park in Rwanda.
+Bwindi National Park is the flagship of Uganda’s tourism, the number 1 destination to visit in Uganda.
+The park is home to over half of the world’s 1060 mountain gorillas – the rest live in the neighboring Virunga Ranges; Mgahinga National Park in Uganda, Virunga National Park in DR Congo and the Volcanoes National Park Rwanda.
 Read More

 Where is Bwindi Impenetrable National Park?
-Located in South Western Uganda, Bwindi Forest is the favorite destination to travelers looking to gorilla trekking in Uganda.
-The park can easily be accessed from Kampala in Uganda and Kigali in Rwanda.
+Located in the remote South Western Uganda, Bwindi Forest is the favorite destination to travelers looking to gorilla trekking in Uganda.
+The park can easily be accessed by road from Kampala in Uganda and Kigali in Rwanda.

 Discover what’s on and places to visit in Bwindi Impenetrable National Park.
-Travel maps will guide you to the top attractions, tourist trails and are also important in finding where to go shopping, finding hotels, directions to hotels & bars, restaurants.
+Travel maps will guide you to the top tourist trails, best places to go shopping, find hotels, directions to hotels & bars, restaurants.
 Read More

 Top Things to Do in Bwindi Impenetrable Forest

 The Batwa were the indigenous inhabitants of the forest and had lived there thousands of years even before the Bantu people (considered the cultivators of land) arrived.
 The Batwa commonly referred as the pygmies were initially hunter-gatherers and settled in the jungles of South-western Uganda and beyond.
 This riveting Batwa experience involves tourists exploring these people’s ancient way of life.
 Read More

 This is commonly done by tourists who have mostly 2 -4 days to explore the Bwindi.
 There are various trails thought-out the four sectors (Rushaga, Buhoma, Ruhija and Nkuringo) and tourists can add nature walks t0 their gorilla trek.
 Nature walks help tourists to explore tree species, some primate species, butterflies, and even bird species.
 Learn about the most popular trails to take while in Bwindi Impenetrable Forest.
 Read More